isetbio/isetbio/README.md

 The Image System Engineering Toolbox for Biology ISETBIO is a Matlab toolbox designed for calculating the properties of the front end of the visual system.
 This includes a description of the scene, the optics and retinal image, the capture of light by the photopigment, the photocurrent responses in the receptors, bipolar responses, and retinal ganglion cell responses.

-This repository includes a WIKI, https://github.com/isetbio/isetbio/wiki, that describes the software organization, many of its features, and how to explore the calculations.
+This repository includes a WIKI, https://github.com/isetbio/isetbio/wiki.
+The [WIKI](https://github.com/isetbio/isetbio/wiki) describes the software organization and how to perform a large variety of computations to calculate the visual encoding of light in the eye.
+There are also tools to view and and analyze the information contained the information at different neural stages.

 ###History